trynthink/scout/docs/tutorials.rst

 .. [#] Note that this document does not cover lighting, where varying bulb types are used, or Miscellaneous Electric Loads (MELs), which are not broken into specific technologies in the Annual Energy Outlook.
 .. [#] The "applicable baseline market" is comprised of the |baseline-market| fields.
 .. [#] Acceptable domains include eia.gov, doe.gov, energy.gov, data.gov, energystar.gov, epa.gov, census.gov, pnnl.gov, lbl.gov, nrel.gov, sciencedirect.com, costar.com, and navigantresearch.com.
+.. [#] The retrofit rate assumption only affects the :ref:`Maximum Adoption Potential <overview-adoption>` scenario results, in which realistic equipment turnover dynamics are considered.
 .. [#] The size parameter specifies the number of samples to draw from the specified distribution.
 The number of samples is preset to be the same for all ECMs to ensure consistency.
 .. [#] If the warning "there is no package called 'foo'," where "foo" is a replaced by an actual package name, appears in the R Console window, try running the script again.
 If the warning is repeated, the indicated package should be added manually.
 From the Packages menu, (Windows) select Install package(s)... or (Mac) from the Packages & Data menu, select Package Installer and click the Get List button in the Package Installer window.
 If prompted, select a repository from which to download packages.
 On Windows, select the named package (i.e., "foo") from the list of packages that appears.
 On a Mac, search in the list for the named package (i.e., "foo"), click the "Install Dependencies" checkbox, and click the "Install Selected" button.
 When installation is complete, close the Package Installer window.
 .. [#] Building class corresponds to the four combinations of :ref:`building type <json-bldg_type>` and :ref:`structure type <json-structure_type>`.